top of page

 Vicmarc VL300, An Honest Review

-After nearly 8 years owning this Lathe I can safely say that it is everything it is cracked up to be.
+After nearly 8 years owning this Lathe ( bought in 2016) I can safely say that it is everything it is cracked up to be.
 There is a very good reason why many of the most renowned Woodturners around the world own one of these Lathes.
 It is rock solid with probably the best designed Lathe feet in the world in my opinion.
 Like every machine out there, there are a few niggly things which I will deal with later but for the most part this machine is outstanding.
-I own 7 Lathes and each of them has a different function in my workshop.
+I currently own 7 Lathes and each of them has a different function in my workshop.
 4 would be considered professional, 2 school level and one that is a glorified motor attached to cast iron.
-I also still have my Draper WTL100 but only for use as a face sander.
+I also still have my old Draper WTL100 but only for use as a face sander.
 The VL300 is my go to lathe for turning Bowls both green and twice turned.
 I also turn many small pieces on it too.
+Due to its stability it is ideal for both large and small pieces.
 My Jet 2424 is used for coring operations and taking the foot off finished bowls plus loads of small pieces.
-I also demonstrate on this Lathe during Tuition Classes and Woodturning Experiences
+I also demonstrate on this Lathe during Tuition Classes and Woodturning Experiences I find that I use different machines for different functions and this has happened organically over time.

 Below is a picture of the Lathe just after unwrapping it in 2016 and removing the pallet from underneath.
 I had also just attached the bed extension.
 It does not look as clean as that now lol.